 – silver mirrors astral light (higher perception)

-As a finale, Toto sprang excitedly out of her arms!
+As a finale, Toto sprang excitedly out of her arms drawing our attention to another clue:

-- In addition, the good witch’s light wand was crowned with a “N”
+The good witch’s light wand is crowned with an “N.”

 – 13th Tarot card: Rebirth, transformative energy

-Similarly I had also befriended a dog that changed my life.
+Similarly, I befriended a dog, and that changed my life.
 The year was 1996.
 I named him Maxi.
-Actually, it was this Libra puppy who taught me how to find my own Mojo: my purpose in life.
-Above all, today he continues to light the path from, a place somewhere over the rainbow…
+This Libra puppy taught me how to find my own Mojo: my purpose in life.
+Above all, today, he continues to light the path from a place somewhere over the rainbow.

 To sum it up, there’s no question that we are all seekers on a quest.

-“You can say that again; a quest can be challenging!”
+Ever thought, “You can say that again; a quest can be challenging.”